Adaptive Frontier Exploration on Graphs with Applications to Network-Based Disease Testing: Introduction

 \paragraph{Public health motivation.} The 95-95-95 HIV\footnote{The human immunodeficiency virus (HIV) attacks the immune system and can lead to AIDS.
 It remains a major global health issue, having claimed over 42 million lives to date \cite{WHO_HIV_2024}.} targets proposed by UNAIDS \cite{UNAIDS2022} aim for 95\% of people with HIV to know their status, 95\% of those to receive treatment, and 95\% of treated individuals to achieve viral suppression --- aligned with UN Sustainable Development Goal 3.3 \cite{UN_SDG3}.
 Yet, the 2024 UNAIDS report \cite{UNAIDS2024} reveals that the ``first 95'' remains the most elusive, with roughly one in seven people living with HIV still undiagnosed, and there continues to be 1.3 million new infections every year.
 Studies have shown that virally suppressed individuals will not infect others \cite{cohen2011prevention,rodger2016sexual,bavinton2018viral}, leading to the U=U (undetectable = untransmittable) campaign \cite{niaid2019hiv,olson2020uu}.
 Thus, the faster we can detect infected individuals, the faster they can be enrolled onto treatment and limit the spread of the disease.
 To address this gap, the WHO recommends network-based testing strategies to reach underserved populations \cite{world2024consolidated}.
 These include partners and biological children of people with HIV, as well as those with high ongoing HIV risk.
 Network-based interventions have shown effectiveness in South Africa \cite{jubilee2019hiv} and have also been explored for other infectious diseases beyond HIV \cite{juher2017network,monroe2025can}; see also \cite{choong2024social} for a WHO-commissioned systemic review on social network-based HIV testing.

 \cref{fig:application-illustration} illustrates how we can model the network-based disease testing problem into a \OurProblem{} instance.
 Firstly, we use the network $\cG$ as is, where nodes represent individuals and edges represent sexual interactions.
-Each node has a binary infection status (infected or not) that is drawn from some underlying joint distribution $\cP$ on $\bX$ over the labels $\bSigma = \{+,-\}$, where $\cP$ may depend on the individual covariates and graph structure.
+Each node has a binary infection status (infected or not) that is drawn from some underlying joint distribution $\cP$ on $\bX$ over the labels $\bOmega = \{+,-\}$, where $\cP$ may depend on the individual covariates and graph structure.
 The reward for testing individual $X$ and revealing status $b \in \{0,1\}$ is then $r(X, b) = b$.
 See \cref{fig:application-illustration} for an illustration.
 The goal is of trying to identify infected individuals as early as possible is implicitly enforced by the presence of \emph{any} discount factor $\beta < 1$.
 Importantly, discounting reflects both practical constraints -- such as sudden funding cuts \cite{UNAIDS_USFundingCuts_2025} -- and clinical importance of early diagnosis, which improves patient outcomes and limits transmission \cite{cohen2011prevention}.
 See also \cite{russell2021artificial} for other natural justifications for using discount factors $\beta$ in modeling long-term policy rewards.
+While transmission graphs of sexually transmitted diseases are not truly forests and may have high-degree nodes (e.g., sex workers), empirical studies have also shown that such transmission graphs are often sparse and exhibit tree-like structure \cite{bearman2004chains,young2013network,wertheim2017social}.
 Finally, to apply the infinite horizon framework of \OurProblem{} in our finite testing setting, we give zero subsequent rewards after every individual has been already tested.